capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/inv9.png
    :align: center

-Additionally, you can see your charges related to the product accessing to the *Charges* tab
+Additionally, you can see your charges related to the data source accessing to the *Charges* tab

 .. image:: ./images/user/inv10.png
    :align: center